 Do you think I don’t envy women who have respectability, who have families who aren’t just forgotten and just pensioned off and then they’ve lost their stock and trade.”
 (Was she also a courtesan? – this revealing comment might be hinting at it)

 Ellen“well then you can’t blame me for fighting for my family”

 Leonora“well that’s very admirable, but it’s your family and not mine.
 And let me tell you this.
 Your sisters insane or not have overstayed their welcome.
 I invited them here for two days they’ve stayed six weeks or perhaps you were planning to keep them here forever.”

 Leonora “Ellen, you’re a hypocrite!
 You’re worse!
 You’re a cheat!
 You meant to foist your wretched brood upon me and bleed me white!
 And when I saw through your little scheme, you had the insolence to turn on me and abuse me!
 But you’ve chosen the wrong woman!
 You get those sisters of yours out of the house at once!
 And you take a month’s wages and go with them.”

-Ellen contemplates the unthinkable, to not only murder her employer, but to set in place a strategy that will allow the sisters to dwell in untampered sanctuary at the cozy house on the marshes.
+Ellen contemplates the unthinkable, to not only murder her employer but to set in place a strategy that will allow the sisters to dwell in an untampered sanctuary at the cozy house on the marshes.